sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can configure which apps you would like to receive notifications from.

-{{< figure src="img/notifications-app.jpg" alt="The notifications screen on the Band and in the Wyze app" position="center" style="border-radius: 8px;" caption="The notifications screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/notifications-app.jpg" alt="The notifications screen on the Band and in the Wyze app" caption="The notifications screen on the Band and in the Wyze app" captionPosition="center" >}}

 I'm still undecided on this one.
 Yes, getting notifications on your wrist is nice, especially for things like phone calls, but it just doesn't work that well.